TheRealMi/NoteTaker/README.md

 # Note Taker

 ## Description
-An application to write and save notes to organize thoughts and keep track of tasks.
+Do you ever feel overwhelmed with the amoung of tasks you have to complete in one day?
+Or maybe you thought of a brilliant idea and need to write it down before it escapes you!
+The Note Taker is an application to write and save notes to organize your thoughts and keep track of those tasks.